Living Together Contracts

 Property you bought together and plan to own according to your contribution.
 Example: You buy a microwave together for $100.
 You contributed $75.
 Your partner contributed $25.
 Relative ownership would be 75% by you and 25% by your partner.

-- Property one of you bought; the other contributed to it later.
-Example: Your partner buys a house with his/her inheritance.
-You agree to contribute a certain amount of time/labor/resources to improving the house.
-Your LTC should state your understanding about each person's interest in the house.
+Property one of you bought; the other contributed to it later.
+Example: Your partner buys a house with their savings or inheritance.
+You agree to contribute a certain amount of time, labor, or resources to improving the house.
+Your LTC should state your understanding about each person’s interest in the house.
 Will your partner stay the sole owner?
 Will your labor build "sweat equity" in the house?

-Debts or other financial obligations (examples: child support, car or credit card payments) one of you incurred before your relationship and before you lived together.
+Debts or other financial obligations (examples: child support, car payments, credit card payments) one of you incurred before your relationship and before you moved in together.

-Bank Accounts – whether you will keep separate bank accounts or put all your money into one joint account.
+Bank Accounts – if you will keep separate bank accounts or put all your money into one joint account.